anonymousauthor113/CPF/README.md

-# Campaign_Performance_Forecasting

-## The original code of the paper "Know in AdVance: Fatigue-aware Multi-task Framework for Campaign Performance Forecasting" is implemented on a tech company's advertising system with many insider APIs.
-We will soon rewrite the code with the public PyTorch and update this repository.
+# Code of "Know in AdVance: Fatigue-aware Multi-task Framework for Campaign Performance Forecasting"

+AdVance is a framework for advertisers to estimate the reward and cost of an ad campaign with specific criteria.
+The framework encompasses two parts: one for predicting the future user traffic volumes, and one for estimation the click/conversion probability and the final winning probability for multiple candidate ads.

+The examplary PyTorch code is splited in two .py files.
+Due to user privacy and company business interests concerns, we are forbidden to release the bid records.
+We in the code focus on the main structure of AdVance, which aims to facilitate reader's understanding of the proposed framework.